huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 # How To Make Good Decisions?

 * When faced with a difficult decision, ask yourself what your [80-year-old self](death.md) would want you to do.
-* Anytime you feel a high activation state of any kind of positive/negative emotions or internal arousal, you should pause/stop and reflect, because what's happening is it's revealing to you something very important.
+* Anytime you feel a high activation state of any kind of positive/negative emotions or internal arousal, you should pause/stop and reflect, because what’s happening is it’s revealing to you something very important.
 	* By reflecting on these states, we can uncover important lessons and insights that can inform our future decisions and actions.
-	* If you don't stop to think about why I'm so upset or why I'm so happy, you're gonna miss an important lesson. (similar to Alchemy 煉金術 \& Avocados [^2])
+	* If you don’t stop to think about why I’m so upset or why I’m so happy, you’re gonna miss an important lesson. (similar to Alchemy 煉金術 \& Avocados [^2])
 * **The Secretary Problem (The 37 Percent Rule) 撿石子理論**
-	* It implies that the optimal win probability is always at least 1/e (e is Napier's Constant or Euler's Number), and that the latter holds even in a much greater generality.
+	* It implies that the optimal win probability is always at least 1/e (e is Napier’s Constant or Euler’s Number), and that the latter holds even in a much greater generality.
 		* 最佳觀察期為整條路段長度的 1/e ~ 0.36788 (略大於 1/3)
 	* Examples
 		* 擇偶